Film Out

-"Film Out" is a song recorded by South Korean boy band BTS for their Japanese-language compilation album, BTS, the Best (2021).
-It was released on April 2, 2021, through Universal Music and Big Hit Music, as the lead single from the compilation album.
+"Film Out" is a song recorded by South Korean boy band BTS.
+It was released on April 2, 2021, by Virgin Music and Universal Music Japan.
+The song was used as the ending theme for Signal the Movie Cold Case Investigation Unit (2021), and was later included on their second Japanese-language compilation album, BTS, the Best (2021).

 Background and release

-"Film Out" was announced by BTS on February 16, 2021, as the ending theme for Signal the Movie Cold Case Investigation Unit (2021).
+"Film Out" was announced by BTS on February 16, 2021, as the ending theme for Signal the Movie Cold Case Investigation Unit.
 The song was written by BTS member Jungkook in collaboration with the lead vocalist of Japanese rock power trio Back Number, Iyori Shimizu, and the track's producer UTA.
 A ballad number, "Film Out" was eventually revealed as the opening track on BTS' then upcoming Japanese-language compilation album, BTS, the Best; the album was released in June.
 The song was released for digital download and streaming in various countries on April 2, through Universal Music Japan.